Anonymousey/piggybanker/README.md

 Cookie: [COOKIE PROBABLY GENERATED ON LOGON]
 ```

-REQUEST IN JSON
+**REQUEST IN JSON**
 ```json
 [{"operationName":"OrderMobileProduct","variables":{"complete":true,"multiple":1,"productId":"14309","serviceInstanceIdentifier":"[SEE COMMENT BELOW]"},"query":"mutation OrderMobileProduct($complete: Boolean!, $multiple: Int!, $productId: String!, $serviceInstanceIdentifier: String!) {\n  orderMobileProduct(completeOrder: $complete, multiple: $multiple, productId: $productId, serviceInstanceIdentifier: $serviceInstanceIdentifier) {\n    orderReference\n    __typename\n  }\n}\n"}]
 ```

+* complete = **true** (Go ahead with the request?
+What does false do?)
+* productId = **14309** (I am going to assume this is the "Piggybank Service" other ids probably exist for different order requests.. like ordering a new phone? hmm.)
+* multiple = **1** (How many GB's you want to apply.
+I wonder how the server would respond to 0.5 or above your actual allowed balance)
-serviceInstanceIdentifier =  This is a 23 digit number. might be an account ID or related to your own personal piggybank ID (if such a thing exists)
+* serviceInstanceIdentifier =  **This is a 23 digit number.** might be an account ID or related to your own personal piggybank ID (if such a thing exists.
+I need to investigate as to what this serviceInstanceIdentifier actually is.)

-Possible security flaw.
 May not require Authentication to complete the above request as long as you know the serviceInstanceIdentifier.
 Will investigate.

-RESPONCE IN JSON
+**RESPONCE IN JSON**

 ```json
 [{"data":{"orderMobileProduct":{"orderReference":"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx","__typename":"MobileProductOrderType"}}}]
 ```
 The request seems to complete with an orderReference number.
 Perhaps this is used by customer services to look up a transaction internally.

+## Requirements

+This is intended to be used on a Server but can be used client side as well.

+* **Windows 10 or 11 (windows subsystem for linux) with required packages**
+* **Linux based system with the required packages**

+Packages :

+* Cron
+* CURL
+* Python or Bash

 ## How It Works

-Not complete yet.
+You will need to setup a cronjob with your desired month pointing at a script like ./piggybanker.py or piggybanker.sh
+That's probably the way I'm going to do it.

 ## Usage

-Not complete yet.
+* account=[number]
+* datagb=[X]
+* sms=[0,1]

 [Website]:
 [Contact Info]: